 - Each keystroke made a distinct sound, as individual as a fingerprint.
 As the strings of keystroke clacks and clatters were beamed across the Atlantic, they were processed and stored at the Tordella Supercomputer Facility on the grounds of Fort Meade.
 Space bars, for example, made a very different sound when struck than regular keys.
 So did the return key, and it was always struck at the end of a string of characters representing a command.
 Certain strokes–the numbers 1 and 2 and the letters e and a, for instance–were statistically more common than others.
-Over the course of an afternoon, the NSA’s powerful description algorithms could with fair to high reliability assign an ASCII code to each distinct keystroke click, producing a transcript of Lockwood’s typing that would be almost as clear as it would have been… with a camera peering over her shoulder.
+Over the course of an afternoon, the NSA’s powerful description algorithms could with fair to high reliability assign an ASCII code to each distinct keystroke click, producing a transcript of Lockwood’s typing that would be almost as clear as it would have been… with a thermal camera peering over her shoulder.

 - Keylogger, wireless—simple device inserted between the USB port and the USB plug of the keyboard, transmit keystrokes and screen shots to a collection device just outside the office